Truc4/arche/README.md

 Why bother?
 Each split buys a real guarantee the overloaded keyword can't:

-- **`func` vs `proc` — value vs effect.** A `func` is pure by construction (calling a proc/extern/ mutating builtin from one is a hard error) and **total** (it can't crash).
+- **`func` vs `proc` — value vs effect.** A `func` is pure by construction (calling a proc/extern/ mutating builtin from one is a hard error) and **total by default** (its baseline policy is `clamp`, so an unannotated fallible op can't crash).
 A proc is the only thing that *does*.
-So purity and crash-freedom are readable straight off the keyword — no annotations, no effect inference.
+So purity and the totality default are readable straight off the keyword — no annotations, no effect inference.
 - **`sys` — the loop isn't yours to write.** A system names *components*, not tables, and the compiler runs it over every matching archetype, generating the column loop.
 Data-first iteration with no element loop in source.
-- **`policy` — failure is a value-site decision, not a hidden default.** `xs[k] !clamp` puts the out-of-bounds behavior right on the op as an ordinary, user-writable macro.
-Because `!abort` is the *only* thing that can terminate, `--no-abort` proves a whole build crash-free.
+- **`policy` — failure is a value-site decision, not a hidden default.** `xs[k] !clamp` puts the out-of-bounds behavior right on the op as an ordinary, user-writable macro. `!abort` is the deliberate crash site, and `--no-abort` bans every one — though that is not a full crash-free
+  proof: `!undefined` (a raw unchecked op) and a misguided custom policy are still your own code.
+  `--no-undefined` closes the unsafe opt-out.

 ## Requirements